-The CFSRB member who facilitated the settlement facilitation will not participate in the hearing.
+The CFSRB member who facilitated the mediation will not participate in the hearing.

 A panel of 1-3 adjudicators will hear the application.
 All participants will have an opportunity to present oral and written evidence, ask witnesses questions, and make submissions.
 Board members may also have questions for the witnesses.